musl/ModText/README.md

 A [Garmin ConnectIQ](http://developer.garmin.com/connect-iq) watch face.

 ## What?
 This watch face builds for the Fenix 5x Plus.
+It might run on other watches but some features may be broken.
 It's my first watch face written with their invented language.

 ## What does it look like?